AsmundSchei/WeaponCollection/README.md

 # Common military weapons
  Collection of common military weapons for bacup purposes.
 Artists is credited in folders.
 Please credit them if you use these models.
 All models is static.
-Link to Sketchfab models: https://sketchfab.com/aasmundschei/collections/downloadable-military-weapons
+Link to Sketchfab models: https://sketchfab.com/aasmundschei/collections/downloadable-military-weapons Files size: 1.57GB

  ![Capture](https://user-images.githubusercontent.com/2607194/193647936-8dfb4142-b20f-4add-be65-4a2e06d3191b.JPG)